aartitandon/SURE-EH-Research-Project/App_Analytics_Report_Aug2020-2021.md

 <b>Figure 4 - Bar Chart of Language Frequency on the Application </b>
 </figcaption>

 The data shows there is 18% more activity in English than Spanish.
+“Activity” can be noted as the number of clicks done on the application.
 Since the ’Pesticides Labels Now! application initially asks the user which language they wish to proceed in, there is no “default” language and the results can be concluded as reliable and robust.

 # Sessions in Each Language (Not Finalized)